This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Why Make This

-- Low-carb substitute for grits: regular grits, while delicious, are 36g net carbs per cup.
-By substituting almond flour, this recipe cuts the carbs to about 6g per cup (or 3g net carbs per serving).
+- Low-carb substitute for grits: regular grits, while delicious, have 36g net carbs per cup.
+By substituting with almond flour (the main ingredient), this recipe cuts the carbs to about 6g per cup (or 3g net carbs per serving).
+That allows you to enjoy the flavors of a staple in southern comfort food without all the carbs.

 - More fulfilling than regular grits: since almonds have more fat, I find that I’m satisfied with less.